-- 1. The SHARE committee shall approve or reject District Grant applications based upon TRF guidelines and community impact using the Four Way Test as it's guide. - 2.
+- 1. The SHARE committee shall approve or reject District Grant applications based upon The Rotary Foundation (TRF) guidelines and community impact using the Four Way Test as its guide. - 2.
 The SHARE committee has full authority to approve or reject any or all District Grant applications. - 3.
-Multiple Club project participation is encouraged on District Grants.
+Multiple Club project participation is encouraged on District Grants, but is not given priority. - 4.
+Grants shall be reviewed for impact, engagement, and sustainability.